-Michael Shannon On Stage - Theater Credits, Bio and Tickets
+Michael Shannon On Stage - Theatre Credits, Bio and Tickets

 Michael Corbett Shannon was born on August 7, 1974 in Lexington, Kentucky and is a Tony and 2-time Academy Award-nominated actor.

-Shannon returns to Broadway to star alongside Audra McDonald in the first Broadway revival of Terrence McNally's two-hander Frankie and Johnny in the Clair de Lune, running from May 4 through August 25, 2019, at the Broadhurst Theatre.
+Shannon returned to Broadway to star alongside Audra McDonald in the first Broadway revival of Terrence McNally's two-hander Frankie and Johnny in the Clair de Lune, running from May 4 through July 28, 2019, at the Broadhurst Theatre.